kavyaboompur/github-issue-ai-assistant/README.md

 └── README.md # Project documentation

-The `backend` directory contains all server-side logic, including GitHub data fetching, AI processing, and API endpoints.

-The `frontend` directory contains the Streamlit application used for user interaction and result display.

-Make sure both the `backend` and `frontend` folders are present before running the execution commands.

-6. After extraction, proceed with the execution steps described below.

-If the ZIP files are not extracted correctly, commands such as starting the backend or frontend will fail due to missing paths.
+Note:If the ZIP files are not extracted correctly, commands such as starting the backend or frontend will fail due to missing paths.

 ### IMPORTANT